Economic Nexus Sparks Need for Speedy Sales Tax Registration

-Already enforced in fourteen states, economic nexus will soon be in effect in 27 states, and counting.
-Businesses making sales into multiple states need to be on their toes, ready to register and commence collection activities as soon as nexus is triggered.
+Already enforced in fourteen states, the economic nexus will soon be in effect in 27 states and counting.
+Businesses making sales into multiple states need to be on their toes, ready to register and commence collection activities as soon as the nexus is triggered.

 Unfortunately, determining when economic nexus has been established in a state is complicated by the fact that there’s little uniformity between jurisdictions.
 And once established, the process for getting things rolling (i.e., registering to do business) varies from state to state.

 While the thresholds in the majority of economic nexus states are $100,000 or 200 transactions, that’s not the case in all states: In Georgia, it’s $250,000 or 200 transactions, in Minnesota, it’s 10 or more sales totaling more than $100,000 or 100 retail sales, and so on.

 Furthermore, the threshold in some states is based on tangible personal property only, while in others it includes services and in some, it includes electronically transferred property.
 The threshold is comprised of taxable and exempt sales in some states but only taxable sales in others.
 To top it off, some states simply haven’t said.

 Once nexus has been established, businesses may need to act fast.